 Most people have felt their eyelids get heavy shortly after a large meal.
-Whether it’s a holiday feast or a weekend brunch, it’s natural to wonder what exactly causes sleepiness after eating.
+Whether it be a holiday feast or a weekend brunch, you may wonder what exactly causes sleepiness after eating.
 Fortunately, post-meal tiredness, also called postprandial somnolence, may not be a cause for concern if it does not interfere with a person’s work, school, or social life.

 However, in some cases, a post-lunch dip in energy can have consequences for workplace productivity and raise the risk of accidents , including car crashes.
 In addition, excessive sleepiness is sometimes caused by an underlying health problem or sleep disorder.Whether drowsiness sets in after a meal can depend on multiple factors including when, how much, and what a person eats .
 Learning more about postprandial sleepiness can make it easier to understand why people get tired after a meal, foods that may cause drowsiness, and ways to reduce sleepiness after eating.

 What is Postprandial Somnolence?

 Postprandial sleepiness, also called postprandial somnolence, refers to a feeling of sleepiness after consuming food .
 It is sometimes known as the post-lunch dip or referred to more informally as a “food coma.”

 Researchers are not exactly sure why it is common for people to get sleepy after eating.
 Studies suggest that multiple factors may influence energy levels after a meal, including fluctuations in certain cellular proteins , hormones, blood flow, brain chemicals, inflammation, and the body’s internal clock.

 The composition of a meal can affect whether a person feels sleepy after eating.
 A larger meal may be more likely to cause sleepiness, and certain foods and nutrients can have an impact as well.
 Research has found that meals that are high in fat, carbohydrates, or calories may increase sleepiness.

 Which Foods Can Make You Sleepy?